Duncan D. Hunter: Indictment

-On August 21, 2018, a federal grand jury of the United States District Court for the Southern District of California indicted Hunter and his wife on 60 counts of wire fraud, falsifying records, campaign finance violations, and conspiracy.
+On August 21, 2018, seventy-seven days before the congressional election, and twenty-two months after Hunter had re-imbursed his campaign 48,650 dollars, pursuant to his self-ordered audit, A federal grand jury in San Diego indicted Hunter and his wife on 60 criminal counts centered on campaign mis-spending.
+The indictment would be criticized later by Former Federal Election Commission Chairman, Bradley E. Smith in a letter to the President, called "Pivotal" to Hunter's Pardon.
+Former FEC Chairman Smith told President Trump, "The U.S. Attorney's decision to prosecute Congressman Hunter is outside the norm of campaign finance law; it contradicts the broad intent of FECA; and it raises the specter of political prosecution that the act was designed to avoid.
+Smith pointed to the Indictment's charging Hunter with a criminal act for running in the Marine Corps Marathon at campaign expense.
+Smith said, "Turning to Congressman Hunter's case, the DOJ indictment listed as Allegations a number of claims, that it would appear to me would clearly be permissible under FEC regulations and past rulings.

 The San Diego U.S. Attorney's Office accused the couple of conspiring to misuse $250,000 in campaign funds for personal expenses, as well as filing false campaign finance reports.
 Personal expenses charged to the campaign included vacations in Italy and Hawaii, theater tickets, and purchases in the gaming platform Steam.
 The indictment says that when Hunter wanted to buy some shorts for himself, his wife suggested that he falsely report the purchase as "golf balls for wounded warriors".
-On another occasion he tried unsuccessfully to arrange a tour of a Navy base as a cover for a family vacation trip to Italy.
+On another occasion, he tried unsuccessfully to arrange a tour of a Navy base as a cover for a family vacation trip to Italy.
 When the Navy couldn't arrange something on the date Hunter wanted, Hunter told his chief of staff to "tell the Navy to go fuck themselves."

+Former FEC Chairman Bradley Smith continued to describe the Indictment, “For example, over 40 of the alleged 'overt acts', occurring over a six-year period, involved using campaign funds to pay for meals or rounds of golf with proven campaign contributors.
+As a general rule, it is not a violation of FECA or FEC regulations to pay for meals or entertainment with campaign contributors.